Deflation: Counteracting deflation

 This view was challenged in the 1930s during the Great Depression.
 Keynesian economists argued that the economic system was not self-correcting with respect to deflation and that governments and central banks had to take active measures to boost demand through tax cuts or increases in government spending.
 Reserve requirements from the central bank were high compared to recent times.
 So were it not for redemption of currency for gold (in accordance with the gold standard), the central bank could have effectively increased money supply by simply reducing the reserve requirements and through open market operations (e.g., buying treasury bonds for cash) to offset the reduction of money supply in the private sectors due to the collapse of credit (credit is a form of money).

 With the rise of monetarist ideas, the focus in fighting deflation was put on expanding demand by lowering interest rates (i.e., reducing the "cost" of money).
-This view has received a setback in light of the failure of accommodative policies in both Japan and the US to spur demand after stock market shocks in the early 1990s and in 2000–2002, respectively.
+This view has received criticism in light of the failure of accommodative policies in both Japan and the US to spur demand after stock market shocks in the early 1990s and in 2000–2002, respectively.
 Austrian economists worry about the inflationary impact of monetary policies on asset prices.
 Sustained low real rates can cause higher asset prices and excessive debt accumulation.
 Therefore, lowering rates may prove to be only a temporary palliative, aggravating an eventual debt deflation crisis.

-With interest rates near zero, debt relief becomes an increasingly important tool in managing deflation.